 91 `Rise like Lions after slumber In unvanquishable number-- Shake your chains to earth like dew 370 Which in sleep had fallen on you-- Ye are many -- they are few.'
 Percy Bysshe Shelley, "The Mask of Anarchy"

 Anarchism.
 The philosophy that people don’t need kings or bosses telling them what to do, and that true authority comes from a collective (or the people).
 No masters, no slaves.

 ANTIFA. (anti-fascists).
 The new, new communism.
 Used as a catch-all by conservatives for the boogeyman, communists, demons, Frankenstein’s monster, terrorists, witches, &c).
 Friendlies.

 Appropriation.
 A tendency people have when they become slightly familiar with a culture, is to instantly adopt that culture’s language, music, &c.
-Don’t be one of those people. see Woke.
+Don’t be one of those people.
+A form of colonialism. see Woke.

 Austerity.
 In order to pay for the financial failures of government decision makers, the cutting of public jobs, services and wages (and never, mysteriously, those responsible). see Honour system.

 Bad date.
 Socially over-aggressive and/or toxic person.
 And worth warning others about.

 We tend to Believe what we want to Believe.

 The mirror of our pale and troubled glaze